 If you decide to renovate an existing property, you can get a grant of up to €50,000 to renovate a vacant property, and up to €70,000 if the property is classified as derelict.
 In both cases, the grant is a retroactive payment for pre-approved renovations conducted on buildings constructed before 2008.
 Eligibility extends to properties left vacant for two years or longer, or those deemed derelict (meaning they are entirely uninhabitable).

-There are also a range of grants available from the SEAI to help improve the energy efficiency of your home.
+There is also a range of grants available from the SEAI to help improve the energy efficiency of your home.

 Direct Labour vs. Builder: Decoding the Pros and Cons